Pumpkin Pie Bars with Oatmeal Crust

 Pumpkin pie bars are one of my favorite pumpkin desserts.
-I love a good crumble topping and this one pairs perfectly with pumpkin pie filling.
+I love a good crumble topping and this one pairs well with the perfectly spiced and creamy pumpkin filling.
 I make these bars at least once every fall and every time they are a success!

-Why this recipe works: The recipe only requires two bowls—one for the oat crumble and the other for the pumpkin pie filling.
+The recipe only requires two bowls—one for the oatmeal crust and crumble, and the other for the pumpkin mixture.
 Both mixtures require no electric mixer, just stirring by hand.
 After that, it’s all about the layering.
 The pumpkin pie filling is sturdy and flavorful while the crumble is rich and sweet.

 How to make pumpkin pie bars

-- Make the crumble topping: Preheat the oven to 350 F. Whisk together flour, oats, salt and baking soda.
+- Make the oatmeal crust/crumble: Preheat the oven to 350 F. Whisk together flour, oats, salt and baking soda.
 Add sugar and brown sugar, whisk again.
 Pour melted butter and vanilla over the dry ingredients.
 Stir until clumps form and ingredients are moistened.

 - Bake the crust: Press half of the crumble topping into a 8×8 baking pan lined with parchment paper.
 Bake at 350 for 15 minutes.

-- Bake the crumble: Remove bars from the oven and sprinkle remaining oat crumble on top.
+6. Add the streusel topping and bake: Remove bars from the oven and sprinkle remaining oatmeal mixture on top.
 Bake at 350 for 20 minutes longer.

 Frequently Asked Questions